Share

 The Occupational Safety and Health Administration standard that applies is 1910.120, Hazardous Waste Operations and Emergency Response (HAZWOPER).

+1. Are you meeting OSHA Hazard Communication requirements for your shop floor?
 You need to be sure that you’re labeling chemicals and providing proper signage.
-That will help avoid a spill by making your workers cautious, but HazCom best practices also help manage a spill after it happens by providing the response team with information it will need for cleanup.
+That will help avoid a spill by prompting your workers to be cautious, and if one does happen, it will help manage the situation by providing the response team with information it will need for cleanup.

+2. How big is your facility?
 The breadth of the shop floor will help you determine how many kits you should have on hand.
-The nearer the kit to the locations where chemicals or other hazardous materials are regularly used, the quicker you can stop the spread of a spill.
+The closer the kit is to the locations where chemicals or other hazardous materials are regularly used, the more quickly you can stop the spread of a spill.
+As each kit’s contents typically can be used only once, you’ll need at least two kits, Ketchum advises.

-That information is critical.
-It lets you identify the capacity and size of the absorbent you will want to stock.
+3. What volumes of chemicals are on site?
+This information is critical.
+It lets you identify the capacity and size of the absorbent you will want to stock and will indicate other items with which you can beef up your spill kit to meet specific needs.

-You will need to select and train a team to respond to any spill defined as an “emergency” in the standard.
-HAZWOPER requires certifications for team members who respond to emergency spills—up to 40 hours of initial training and an annual training refresher.
+4. Who will be on your response team?
+Have they completed HAZWOPER training?
+You will need to select and train a team to respond to any spill defined as an “emergency” by OSHA.
+Its hazardous waste operations rule requires certifications for team members who respond to emergency spills—up to 40 hours of initial training and an annual training refresher.
+You might choose to have these team members be your spill responders even if an accident is incidental and you have detailed your plans in your hazard communications.

-Incidental Spill Kits Vs. Emergency Spill Kits
+Incidental Spill Kits vs. Emergency Spill Kits

 In OSHA parlance, two characteristics define incidental spills: “limited in quantity and posing no significant safety or health hazard to workers in the immediate area.”